Follow the Fox keeps selected local civic issues in view through public records, dated updates, current footing notes, and source-backed context.

 Trailhead

-This is where the Fox first catches the scent of a civic issue: a document, vote, agenda item, public question, or official action worth following.
+The starting point: a document, vote, agenda item, public question, or official action worth following.

-Trail Stop
+Trail stop

-Trail Stop
+Trail stop

 Where it stands now